Fact-checking viral photos, videos about Taliban and Afghanistan

 WHAT WE FOUND

-This video was shared across Facebook more than 60,000 times, with a post claiming it was taken in Kabul.
+This video was shared across Facebook, with a post claiming it was taken in Kabul.
 The video was taken in 2015 amid unrest in Syria.

 Using InVid, a video forensics tool, VERIFY isolated the frames and was able to confirm the footage was taken from the Syrian city of Idlib, and the same footage can be seen at 1:15 into this YouTube video: